‘Out on Fifth’ sidewalk sales, dining kicks off in Dayton’s Oregon District

 “We’ve got yoga in the streets so I’ve got a friend who runs a yoga class and she’s putting a class together in the street at 9 a.m,” he said.
 “A lot of other small businesses are struggling either because of the size of their space or because of limitations and to have an open-air area to either run a yoga class or have a painting something like that.
 I’m really excited about that.
 Maybe they just finish a yoga class and they’ll want to come in for breakfast.”

-Davia Allen is the owner of Vidias closet coming to the Saint Clair Lofts.
-She was ‘out on fifth’ to introduce her line of women’s clothing,
+Davia Allen is the owner of Vidia’s Closet coming to the St. Clair Lofts.
+She was ‘Out on Fifth’ to introduce her line of women’s clothing,

 Everyone is asked to use the sanitizing stations, wear masks and practice social distancing.
-The street will be closed on fifth street between Patterson Boulevard and Wayne Avenue so drivers are encouraged to park on both ends of the district and walk down to enjoy the sidewalk sale happening here and throughout all of downtown Dayton.
+The street will be closed on Fifth Street between Patterson Boulevard and Wayne Avenue so drivers are encouraged to park on both ends of the district and walk down to enjoy the sidewalk sale happening in the area.

 - ‘Out on Fifth’ sidewalk sales, dining kicks off in Dayton’s Oregon District